 - Platypus is a semi-aquatic animal and found in lakes, streams, rivers, and ponds.

 - It is a nocturnal animal and spends its daytime resting in burrows they dig along the banks of streams, rivers, and lakes.
 It may also make its home in rock ledges, debris, and roots.

-- Platypus are egg-laying mammals and a breeding female lays one to three (usually two) eggs.
+- Platypus is an egg-laying mammal and a breeding female lays one to three (usually two) eggs.

-- Male platypus are venomous.
+- Male platypus is venomous.
 Their venom is toxic enough to kill small animals, such as dogs.